daveejhitchins/MegaGamesCartridge/README.md

 The name, copyright information and version are stored in the `tools/make_rom.py` script.
 It should be fairly straightforward to change these.

+## Building a full EEPROM image

+The `tools/build_eeprom.py` script can build the entire 4 MB EEPROM image from a CSV file containing the user's choices, the menu ROM created using the process above, and a directory of individual ROM images.

+Run the script in the following way, where `choices.csv` and `/tmp/ROMs` are examples of file and directory locations:

+  tools/build_eeprom.py choices.csv MENU.ROM /tmp/ROMs /tmp/MGC.ROM

+The output file - `MGC.ROM` in this case - is created and should be padded to 4 MB in size.